Planning a trip to the most vibrant and colorful city in Mexico? Here’s my complete guide and detailed list of things to do in Guanajuato.

 I’ll be the first to admit that Guanajuato completely swept me off my feet and took me by surprise.
 In my opinion, the extraordinary Unesco World Heritage city of Guanajuato is the most colorful and lively city I’ve been in Mexico.

 Opulent colonial buildings, stunning tree-filled plazas and ochre-and-red colored houses are crammed together in a deep ravine where the city stands.
 The city’s heart is exceptionally walkable and lively, constantly bursting with activities: from street performance to taco carts and outdoor markets.
-But here’s the thing, don’t expect to have the city to yourself.
-The city gets crowded on weekends as it’s a popular destination for Mexicans.

 What strikes me most about Guanajuato is that amidst the colorful historical center, you’ll find gritty corners and unpolished barrios.
 It’s unmistakably Mexican, and you’ll get to experience the real thing here in Guanajuato.
 During my recent trip, I dug deep beneath the surface of the city to compile this long list of things to do in Guanajuato and detailed Guanajuato travel guide.